TECHNOLOGY

 At St. Helena School, we believe that technology should be incorporated into all areas of our academic curriculum.
 Technology is dynamic and we strive to keep up with the latest research on technology in education.
 Our technology lab provides students with the tools to participate in 21st Century Learning and allows them to expand on their knowledge of not only their academics, but the global world in which we now live.
 An important part of our technology education is internet safety and ethics, and how technology continues to affect our ever-changing world.
-All students navigate through Google Meets which is adapted as part of our learning instruction for both online and in class students.
-Students work in breakout rooms to foster collaboration between both classroom and remote students.
+Students engage in technology using Chromebooks and Smartboards.
+Classroom instruction is supported with some of the following learning tools: Google Classroom, Khan Academy, online textbooks, IXL, and MAP.

 Pre-Kindergarten to Grade Two